jjdmol/LOFAR/StationTest/README.txt

    - the double buffering in the RSP driver
    - maybe rspctl excepts only one access per pps interval
-   - the hex translations in mep.py to adhere to the format ot rspctl For scripts that only use these low level peek and poke rsptcl commands it would be a great improvement to have a dedicated driver program that takes care of these low level commands.
+   - the hex translations in mep.py to adhere to the format ot rspctl For scripts that only use these low level peek and poke rspctl commands it would be a great improvement to have a dedicated driver program that takes care of these low level commands.
 This may be a driver program or some C functions that can be used directly in Python.
 The scripts can then remain as